CSBP-CPSE/OpenTabulate/README.md

 The repository already contains a source file section and `sources.csv` for existing open data and points of reference to those data.
 In the future development of the project, one option will be to host the processed and cleaned data on a server for the public to download.

-You can contribute business data available under an open data license.
-This can vary from referring us to data we do not have on the list or communicating with us directly if you are a group that maintains business data.
-We do not have a rigid process in doing this, but it would be appreciated that if you do refer us to data, that you write a source file for it (see documentation references below).
+You can contribute to the OBR, with data available under an open data license.
+This can be done by referring us to data we do not have on the list or communicating with us directly if you are a group that maintains business micro data.
+The best way to add new business data is to write a source file for it (see documentation references below).

 ## Installation

-The host of the production system must be a Linux-based operating system, so packages such as `coreutils` are (often) included by default.
-Simply clone the repository:
+The host of the OBR must be a Linux-based operating system, so packages such as `coreutils` are (often) included by default.
+To start, simply clone the repository:

 ```bash
 $ git clone https://github.com/CSBP-CPSE/OpenBusinessRepository